MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Prerequisites

-If you haven't already, before continuing:
+If you haven't already, complete the following before continuing with this quickstart:

 - Complete the steps in [Microsoft Information Protection (MIP) SDK setup and configuration](setup-configure-mip.md).
 - Review [Observers in the MIP SDK](concepts-async-observers.md), as the MIP SDK is designed to be almost entirely asynchronous.